Codeception/codeception.github.com/install.markdown

 title: Codeception Installation
 ---

+# Installation

-# Requirements
+## Requirements

 * PHP >= 5.3
 * PEAR (latest)
 * PHPUnit >= 3.6 (will be installed by Codeception)

-# Installation
+### PEAR
 Easiest way to start using Codeception is by installing it via PEAR.

-### PEAR
-Install latest PEAR package:

 {% highlight bash %}
 $ pear channel-discover codeception.com/pear